ishkapoor2000/Motor_Speed_Control_with_TIP120_NPN_Transistor_and_Potentiometer/README.md

 # Motor_Speed_Control_with_TIP120_NPN_Transistor_&_Potentiometer

-In this project we can control the speed of the DC motor using a TIP20 NPN Power Transistor and Potentiometer.
+In this project we can control the speed of the DC motor using a TIP20 NPN Power Transistor, D1M4004 Rectifier Diode, and Potentiometer.

 | Name                         	| Quantity 	| Component                 	|
 |------------------------------	|:--------:	|---------------------------	|